Taiwanese cuisine: Ingredients and culture

 Beef is less common than other proteins, and some Taiwanese (particularly the elderly generation) still refrain from eating it.
 This stems from traditional reluctance toward slaughtering precious cattle needed for agriculture, and an emotional attachment and feeling of gratitude and thanks to the animals traditionally used for very hard labor.
-However, due to influences from the influx of mainland Chinese in the 1900s, the Taiwanese version of beef noodle soup is now one of the most popular dishes in Taiwan.
-American food aid in the decades following WWII which primarily consisted of wheat, beef, and processed meats like Spam forever changed the Taiwanese diet with wheat-based noodles, breads, and dumplings taking a more central role in the cuisine.
+However, due to influences from the influx of Chinese in the 1900s, the Taiwanese version of beef noodle soup is now one of the most popular dishes in Taiwan.
+American food aid in the decades following WWII which primarily consisted of wheat, beef, and processed meats like Spam permanently changed the Taiwanese diet with wheat-based noodles, breads, and dumplings taking a more central role in the cuisine.
 Rice consumption in Taiwan reached a height of 80-90 kilograms per person per year in the 1960s and 1970s before falling as consumers shifted consumption to wheat-based foods.
 However, the Taiwanese still consume a large quantity of rice, particularly brown rice and exotic varieties like black, purple, and red rice.
 Recently rice consumption in Taiwan has enjoyed a renaissance with both growers and consumers devoting the level of care and attention to the rice that is given to high-value crops like tea.

+Dumplings were a minor part of Taiwanese cuisine until the expansion in wheat consumption following WWII.
+Dumplings and dumpling like foods (such as xiaolongbao which is actually a small steamed bun because its wrapper contains yeast) are very popular in modern Taiwanese cuisine with most combining Chinese and Taiwanese influences.
+In Taiwan dumplings are often paired with hot and sour soup.

 Because of the island's sub-tropical location, Taiwan has an abundant supply of various fruit, such as papayas, starfruit, melons, and citrus fruit.
 A wide variety of tropical fruits, imported and native, are also enjoyed in Taiwan.
-Other agricultural products in general are rice, corn, tea, pork, poultry, beef, fish and other fruits and vegetables.
+Other agricultural products in general are rice, corn, tea, pork, poultry, beef, fish, and other fruits and vegetables.
 Fresh ingredients in Taiwan are readily available from markets.